franktakes/gephi-tutorial/README.md

 Save your project as a .gephi file.
 Go to "File", "Save" and choose a suitable filename and location.

-**Task**: Generate a random graph according to parameters of your choice, and save the network to a file.
+**Task 2.1**: Generate a random graph according to parameters of your choice, and save the network to a file.
 Close Gephi and load the saved network file again.

 ### Part 2.2: Visualizing the network